build-on-aws/content/posts/no-code-ai-with-sagemaker-canvas/index.md

 ![Dataset in excel](images/part1-04.png)

-As a next step, upload the dataset to an S3 bucket.
+As a next step, upload the dataset to an Amazon S3 bucket.

+An Amazon S3 bucket is a storage container provided by Amazon Web Services (AWS) that allows users to store and retrieve data in the cloud.
+It functions like a folder or directory where you can upload and organize files, such as documents, images, or videos.
+It offers a scalable and reliable storage solution, accessible from anywhere on the internet, and can be integrated with various applications and services for data storage and backup purposes.

 You can create a new bucket or use any existing buckets.
 To create a new S3 bucket, go to AWS Console and search for S3.
 Click **Create bucket**  button.
 Give a bucket a unique name and keep all other parameters as default.

 ![Amazon S3 - create bucket](images/part1-05.png)